Author: Ron Graham

 1 Context Overview

-The 24th chapter of Ezekiel is about the beginning of the siege of Jerusalem by Nebudchadnezzar king of the Chaldeans.
+The 24th chapter of Ezekiel is about the beginning of the siege of Jerusalem by Nebuchadnezzar king of the Chaldeans.

 Zedekiah was reigning in Jerusalem at the time.
 He was in the ninth year of his reign.
 He had been stupid enough to rebel against Nebuchadnezzar.

 Worse still he, like most people in Jerusalem, did evil and did not listen to God.
-That's why Nebudchadnezzar was able to destroy Jerusalem (see Jeremiah 52).
+That's why Nebuchadnezzar was able to destroy Jerusalem (see Jeremiah 52).